MetalRain/page-indexer/README.md

-# page-indexer
+# Shared bookmarks
-Chrome extension for saving bookmarks & indexer server to make them more memorable.
+Chrome extension for saving bookmarks & backend service for sharing bookmark data with other users.